junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 If you want other people to take part in improving their village and caring for their health, you must enjoy such activity yourself.
 If not, who will want to follow your example?

 Try to make community work projects fun.
 For example, fencing off the public water hole to keep animals away from where people take water can be hard work.
-But if the whole village helps do it as a ‘work festival’—perhaps with refreshments and music—the job will be done quickly and can be fun.
+But if the whole village helps do it as a ‘work festival’, perhaps with refreshments and music, the job will be done quickly and can be fun.

 Children will work hard and enjoy it, if they can turn work into play.